jonnor/ESC-CNN-microcontroller/report/report.md

 ## Evaluation

-Once training is completed, the model with best perfomance on the validation set is selected.
+Once training is completed, the model epoch with best perfomance on the validation set is selected for each of the cross-validation folds.
 The selected models are then evaluated on the test set.

-In addition to the unmodified Urbansound8k test set, we also evaluate the models on two simplified variations:
+In addition to the original Urbansound8k test set, we also evaluate the models on two simplified variations:

 - Only clips where target sound is in the foreground
 - Reduction into 3 classes:

+## Execution time

-The testset is also execution on device, recording the average inference time per sample.
+The SystemPerformance application skeleton from X-CUBE-AI is used to record the average inference time per sample on the STM32L476 microcontroller.

 <!---
 TODO